[Series: Following the Narrow Road to the Deep North ⑤] Heading to Dewa Province, struggling through narrow mountain passes and strict checkpoints

 [Obanazawa] A long-term stay to reunite with the haiku poet whom Basho fell in love with

-At the recommendation of the lord of Sakaida, Basho and Sora hired local young men as bodyguards and the Natagiri Pass, where bandits were said to appear arrived at Obanazawa, a post town on the Ushu Kaido road, on May 17th (July 3rd)
+At the suggestion of the border guard from Sakaida, Basho and Sora hired local young men as escorts, andthe Natagiri Pass, which was known to be infested with banditsa post town on the Ushu Kaido road, on May 17th (July 4th in the Gregorian calendar)Obanazawa,they arrived at

 Basho was welcomed by his fellow haiku poet, Suzuki Seifu (whose real name was Suzuki Hachiemon), a wealthy merchant who represented the haiku world in Dewa